The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This is the best homemade Devil’s Food Cake recipe I’ve ever tried, and it’s covered in fluffy, thick and glossy 7 Minute Frosting.
-It makes the perfect dessert anytime of the year!
+This is the best homemade Devil’s Food Cake recipe I’ve ever tried, and it’s covered in fluffy, thick, and glossy 7 Minute Frosting.
+It makes the perfect dessert any time of the year!

 My grandma was a fabulous cook.
 She had a repertoire of good, solid dishes that everyone loved and looked forward to with great anticipation.
-One of her signature dishes was devil’s food cake with 7 minute frosting.
+One of her signature dishes was devil’s food cake with 7-minute frosting.
 She would dress it up with just a sprinkling of shredded coconut on top.
-It was a simple family favorite anytime of the year!
+It was a simple family favorite any time of the year!

 Unfortunately, she passed away before I found my love for cooking.
-While this recipe isn’t the what she used, I’d say that it’s pretty darn close!
+While this recipe isn’t the one she used, I’d say that it’s pretty darn close!
 Close enough where they have now become a nostalgic family dessert.

 Cook’s Note – Devil’s Food Cake with 7 Minute Frosting: